Danzabar/phalcon-cli/docs/InputArgumentInputOption.md

 ## Options

 Very similar process to arguments, only we use `option`.
 An option must be preceeded with -- or - for example `--verbose or -verbose` is an option, Options can also contain values, for example --name="my name" or -name="my name"

 	Class Option extends Task
 	{
 		public function setupMain()
 		{
-			$this->option->addExpected('verbose', InputOption::Optional);
+			$this->option->addExpected('verbose', InputOption::OPTIONAL);
 		}

 		public function main()